 - Friends and family can spend the night (or several nights) at your home.
 They can have night duties such as holding a fussy baby or changing diapers.

-You won’t be sleep deprived forever.
-I know it’s hard to see it, especially if you’re trying to survive the newborn stage as a first-time mom.
-Before then, follow the tips above to get you through these challenging days and nights.
+Rest assured friend, you won’t be sleep deprived forever.
+I know it’s hard to see it, especially if you’re trying to survive the challenges of the newborn stage.
+Still, that doesn’t mean you can’t do anything to combat the exhaustion and frustration of newborn sleep deprivation.

 - The Best Advice for New Parents (From Parents Who’ve Been There)